Man attacked after confronting 2 people on motorcycles in NYC park

 The incident was reported Sunday just before 1:30 p.m. near Indian Road and West 218th Street in Inwood Hill Park.

-Police say the victim approached two people over their use of motorcycles on the grass in the park and they got into a verbal argument.

-The suspects hit the victim with an object before getting away from the scene.
+"If any of those logs would hit me in my eyes, I would lose an eye," Roberto said.
+"And then when I was on the floor, he started kicking this side."

-The victim was taken to the hospital with minor injuries.
+Roberto was taken to the hospital with minor injuries.

+Locals say the whole neighborhood has been overrun by illegal ATVs and motorbikes.
+Officers were on patrol Monday night, but bikers still rode by.

+The phenomenon is nothing new across the city in the warmer months, especially in the 34 Precinct.
+The commanding officer said Monday he's cracking down, but he needs the public's help.

+They say there's the regular spectacle plus a touch of anti-Asian hate.

+"I'm alone on the sidewalk and a few of them approached me and then a few of them told me to go home, and some of them threw water bottles at me, it didn't hurt me it's just terrifying," said victim Pavel Reyes.

-No arrests have been made and the investigation is ongoing.
+No arrests have been made in the attack on Roberto and the investigation is ongoing.

 Anyone with information is asked to call the NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).